CSU-CS-Melange/alpha-codegen/README.md

 arguments:
-    alpha_file                 :  Input Alpha file used to generate main ystem, makefile, wrapper, and verification files. (required if neither -v1 nor -v2 are specified)
+    alpha_file                 :  Input Alpha file used to generate main ystem, makefile, wrapper, and verification files. (required if neither -v1 nor -v2 is specified)
 ```

 # Installation